VeredBen/groq_movie_agent/README.md

 # GROQ-Based Movie Agent

+## Enhancements Made
+- Updated by Vered Ben-Anat
+- Updated On 2024.12.09
+- Updates: see section below for details.

 ## Overview
 This project showcases an intelligent Movie Agent powered by the Groq LLM (Large Language Model).
 Our agent seamlessly connects with the OMDB API and Wikipedia API to fetch and analyze comprehensive information about movies.